r0xd4n3t/PingCapture/README.md

 # Why PingCapture?

-- Saves Time and Effort: No need to manually ping each IP address one by one.
+- **Saves Time and Effort**: No need to manually ping each IP address one by one.
 PingCapture handles the repetitive tasks, letting you focus on analyzing the results.
-- Enhanced Troubleshooting: The combination of detailed logs and screenshots provides a comprehensive view of each ping operation, making it easier to diagnose network issues.
+- **Enhanced Troubleshooting**: The combination of detailed logs and screenshots provides a comprehensive view of each ping operation, making it easier to diagnose network issues.
-- Useful for Documentation: PingCapture's output is ideal for documentation purposes, ensuring you have a clear record of network health and connectivity over time.
+- **Useful for Documentation**: PingCapture's output is ideal for documentation purposes, ensuring you have a clear record of network health and connectivity over time.

 # Getting Started